Think you know everything about wilderness survival? Save yourself from making a deadly mistake as you read on.

 Check out the video below to learn more about these wilderness survival myths:

 A lot of these myths still dwell in people’s minds.
-A great part of our overall knowledge is influenced by what we often see and hear.
-Not all of these sources are giving correct information.
-So it’s really important to be well-informed for the sake of everyone’s safety.
+What we see and hear greatly influences our knowledge.
+Unfortunately, not all of these sources are giving correct information, so it’s really important to be well-informed for the sake of everyone’s safety.
 One single mistake can lead to a life and death situation.

-Which of these myths did you happen to believe once in your life?
+Which of these myths did you believe once in your life or still do?
 Share your thoughts in the comments section below!

 For awesome survival gear to take with you in the wilderness, check out the Survival Life Store!